If You Take a Mouse to School Story-related Math Pack for Preschoolers

 If You Take a Mouse to School Circle the Larger and Circle the Smaller Activities

-This pack contains two size discrimination activities, one to circle the larger mouse in the row and the other one to the smaller.
-Both activities come with two sheets with 3 strips each.
+This pack contains two size discrimination activities, one to circle the larger mouse in the row and the other to circle the smaller.
+Both activities come with two sheets, each with 3 strips.
 You can either keep the sheets together or divide the strips.

 Hands-on activities are the easiest way for preschoolers to learn Math.
 We must give them plenty of opportunities for different counting and number-related activities.